peteroupc/numbers-java/api/com.upokecenter.numbers.EFloatExtras.md

 ### Invert
-    public static EFloat Invert​(EFloat ed1, EContext ec) Not documented yet.
+    public static EFloat Invert​(EFloat ed1, EContext ec) Performs a logical NOT operation on a binary number in the form of a

-**Parameters:**
+ <i>logical operand</i>.
+A <code>logical operand</code> is a non-negative
+ base-2 number with an Exponent property of 0 (examples include

-* <code>ed1</code> - The logical operand to the logical NOT operation.
+ <code>01001</code> and <code>111001</code>).
+The logical NOT operation sets each

-* <code>ec</code> - A context that specifies the maximum precision of arbitrary-precision numbers.
-If a logical operand passed to this method has more bits than the maximum precision specified in this context, the operand's most significant bits that exceed that precision are discarded.
-This parameter cannot be null and must specify a maximum precision (unlimited precision contexts are not allowed).
+ bit of the result to 1 if the corresponding bit is 0, and to 0 otherwise; it can set no more bits than the maximum precision, however.
+For example, if the maximum precision is 8 bits, then <code>NOT 111010 = 11000101</code>

 **Returns:**